awcodify/sysctlid/_posts/2023-08-06-hype-driven-development-striking-a-balance-between-trend-and-pragmatism.md

 image: hype-driven-development.png
 author: Awcodify
 ---
-In the fast-paced tech world, new technologies emerge daily, promising revolutionary improvements.
+<span class="dropcap">I</span>n the fast-paced tech world, new technologies emerge daily, promising revolutionary improvements.
 But beware of "Hype-Driven Development" (HDD), adopting trends without considering project suitability.
 Explore challenges like overcomplexity and shifting focus, and learn pragmatic strategies to strike a balance
 <!--more-->
 In the fast-paced world of technology and software development, new frameworks, libraries, and tools seem to emerge every day, each promising revolutionary improvements and solutions to age-old problems.
 As developers, it's easy to get caught up in the hype surrounding these technologies, leading to what is known as "Hype-Driven Development" (HDD).